Cycling-British cycling criticised for lack of governance in report

-LONDON, June 14 British Cycling has been heavily criticised for failings of governance and leadership in an independent review into the sport published on Wednesday following allegations of bullying and sexism.
+LONDON, June 14 (Reuters) - British Cycling has been heavily criticised for failings of governance and leadership in an independent review into the sport published on Wednesday following allegations of bullying and sexism.

 It said the sport's drive for medals meant behavioural issues were not addressed.